emmajanedrews/base-template/_posts/2016-11-28-is-it-still-a-good-time-to-buy.md

 youtube_alternate_image:
 youtube_code: Ws2otlzzpK4
 ---

-{% include youtube.html %}
-One of my clients recently ask me, “Should I buy now and own a home, or should I keep renting and save for a bigger down payment?”
+{% include youtube.html %}One of my clients recently ask me, “Should I buy now and own a home, or should I keep renting and save for a bigger down payment?”

 This is an important question.
 Everybody’s situation is a little bit different, but if you find that you’re asking yourself the same question, I can tell you that there are three reasons you should stop renting and go ahead and buy.